Cell Proliferation and Differentiation

 The research in this area is underpinned by the use of advanced cell culture systems, high resolution imaging, animal models, and proteomics.

-Much of this work is undertaken through multidisciplinary collaborations with other members of the department, as well as with clinicians and scientists from other academic disciplines, and contributes to the strategies of both the Leicester Precision Medicine Institute and the Leicester Institute of Chemical and Structural Biology.
+Much of this work is undertaken through multidisciplinary collaborations with other members of the department, as well as with clinicians and scientists from other academic disciplines, and contributes to the strategies of both the Institute for Precision Health and the Leicester Institute of Chemical and Structural Biology.

 There are ten research groups working in the area of cell proliferation and differentiation.
 Their research is supported through funding from the BBSRC, MRC, CRUK and a number of disease-specific charities and industrial partners.